 Stuart Roosa and the Moon Tree Seeds

 In 1951, Stuart Roosa, then 17 and freshly graduated from high school, took a summer job with the U.S. Forest Service (U.S.F.S.) along with some of his friends.
 They worked in Idaho on a project to control blister rust disease on pine trees, and was also part of a wildland firefighting ground crew.
-This is where he met hos first smokejumpers, firefighter who would parachute out of airplanes to fight fires in isolated, hard-to-reach areas.
+This is where he met his first smokejumpers, firefighters who would parachute out of airplanes to fight fires in isolated, hard-to-reach areas.
 The next year he visited Cave Junction, site of the Siskiyou smokejumpers base, and stayed in the bunkhouse with the smokejumpers.
 This whetted his apetite enough that he applied and was accepted for training in 1953.

 [Roosa and smokejumpers class of 1953]